What Kind of Attorney Handles Sexual Abuse Cases?

 - A determination about the liability of all of the people or entities that may be potentially liable in the case.
-Your sexual abuser may not be the only one with liability—if the abuse occurred within a church, school, or other institutional setting, then others may also be liable for attempting to cover up the crime, for failing to provide adequate security, or for not reporting allegations of abuse to authorities.
+Your sexual abuser may not be the only one with liability—if the abuse occurred within a church, school, or other institutional settings, then others may also be liable for attempting to cover up the crime, for failing to provide adequate security, or for not reporting allegations of abuse to authorities.

 - Help in determining the value of your case, which is the amount of economic and non-economic costs that you have incurred due to the abuse.
 Economic costs include the cost of medical treatment to treat any injuries, pregnancy, or sexually transmitted disease related to the abuse, therapy to deal with the emotional impact of the abuse, lost wages, and other expenses you have incurred.
 Non-economic costs include emotional distress, anxiety or depression, loss of enjoyment of life, and other impacts you suffered to your quality of life as a result of the abuse.

 - Seeking a settlement from insurance companies that provide coverage to the abuser or other potentially liable party.
 This is particularly relevant in abuse cases involving teachers, clergy, or staff members in a facility where the abuse occurred.